jeffreylowzg/LLM_homework6/README.md

 python src/process_data.py
 ```

-Further, we provide `balanced_filtered_test.jsonl` for replicability across experiments.
+Further, we provide `data/balanced_filtered_test.jsonl` for replicability across experiments.
 This test set was derived from randomly sampling an equal number of samples from both classes from the test datasplit.

 ## In-context learning

 In our in-context learning experiments, there are 2 sections: few-shot prompts and expert role prompting.
-We upload the sample prompts that we use for replicability.
+We upload the sample prompts at `data/sample_prompts.json` that we use for replicability.
 These prompts were randomly sampled from the train datasplit.

 ### 0 shot prompt: